chung-leong/conradish-x/README.md

 ## Creating print version of article

 To create a print version of the article you're viewing, first select the portion that you wish to print.
-Then right click (or press the menu key on your keyboard) and choose "Create print version":
+Then right click (or press the menu key on your keyboard) and choose **Create print version**:

 ![Context menu](doc/img/capture-1.jpg)